The Human Truth Foundation

 Health:

 Tajikistan does relatively well in encouraging good health, compared to many other countries.
-Tajikistan comes in the best 20 in its suicide rate30.
-It does better than average in terms of its immunizations take-up31, its alcohol consumption rate32, its smoking rate33 and in its adolescent birth rate18 (but high for Asia).
-But, things could still be better.
-Tajikistan does worse than average in its average life expectancy11 and in its fertility rate13.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Tajikistan comes in the best 20 in its suicide rate31.
+It does better than average for its immunizations take-up32, its alcohol consumption rate33 and in its smoking rate34.
+But, there's bad news too.
+Tajikistan does worse than average in its average life expectancy11, its adolescent birth rate35 and in its fertility rate14.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Tajikistan improved by +9yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
+Tajikistan's peak fertility rate was 7.04 in 1968.

 Life Expectancy